a20351766/mchain1.2/docs/source/network/network.md

 ### Network Policies and Identities

-The Fabric Certificate Authority (CA) issues the certificates for organizations to authenticate to the network.
+The Mchain Certificate Authority (CA) issues the certificates for organizations to authenticate to the network.
 There can be one or more CAs on the network and organizations can choose to use their own CA.  Additionally, client applications owned by organizations in the consortium use certificates to authenticate [transaction](../glossary.html#transaction) [proposals](../glossary.html#proposal), and peers use them to endorse proposals and commit transactions to the ledger if they are valid.

 *The explanation of the diagram is as follows:
-There is a Fabric network N with network policy NP1 and ordering service O. Channel C1 is governed by channel policy CP1.
+There is a Mchain network N with network policy NP1 and ordering service O. Channel C1 is governed by channel policy CP1.
 Channel C1 has been established by consortium RARB.
 Channel C1 is managed by ordering service O and peers P1 and P2 and client applications A1 and A2 have been granted permission to transact on C1.
 Client application A1 is owned by organization RA.
 Certificate authority CA1 serves organization RA.
 Peer P2 maintains ledger L1 associated with channel C1 and L2 associated with C2.
 Peer P2 makes use of chain code S4 and S5.
 The orderer nodes of ordering service O are owned by organization RD.*

 ![network.structure](./network.diagram.1_1.png)